kolibry-js/docs/themes/gallery.md

 ## Community Themes

-Here are the curated themes made by the community.
+Here are the  coming soon curated themes made by the community.

 <!-- Edit in ./docs/.vitepress/themes.ts -->
 <ClientOnly>